hacksu/angularlesson/README.md

 npm install
 ```
 to install the needed packages for the provided project.
 Do not worry about any errors or issues, it should be ok!

+To view the complete repository with the rest of the code, click [here](https://github.com/alexpritt/angularLessonComplete)!